mdbassit/Coloris/README.md

   // More themes might be added in the future.
   theme: 'light',

-  // The margin between the input fields and the color picker's dialog.
+  // The margin in pixels between the input fields and the color picker's dialog.
   margin: 2,

-  // Set the prefered color string format:
+  // Set the preferred color string format:
   //  * hex: outputs #RRGGBB or #RRGGBBAA (default).
   //  * rgb: outputs rgb(R, G, B) or rgba(R, G, B, A).
   //  * hsl: outputs hsl(H, S, L) or hsla(H, S, L, A).